coralproject/sponge/pkg/strategy/README.md

 ## Credentials

-This has the credentials for the foreign database to pull data from.
+This has the credentials for the source database to pull data from.
+It could be an API or a Database (MySQL, PostgreSQL or MongoDB).

 ### adapter